certat/do-portal/docs/03_RIPE.md

 ```

 And then we can set the permissions and create a new user called fody.
 This user only has access to the needed tables.
+A separate schema "fody" is used for the imported data.
+This allows clear separation of data, software and privileges.
+By setting the default search path for the user, the import afterwards automatically use this schema.
 ```bash
 sudo -u postgres psql do_portal
 CREATE USER fody WITH PASSWORD '$PASSWORD';